YasirFadhil/NIXKs/INSTALL.md

 - See [KEYBINDINGS.md](KEYBINDINGS.md) for Niri shortcuts
 - Edit programs in `home/programs/`
 - Customize appearance in `home/themes/`
-- Modify Niri config in `home/systems/niri/`
+- Modify wm/quickshells/more systems config in `home/systems/`

 ---